Michael Behagen: Late Night Stories

 In "The Accident", Roni comes to a party with his new girlfriend Debby and with his new Opel Corvet his brother has left him.
 A young and pretty girl approaches and asks him to take her for a short ride in his car.
 Unwillingly, Debby agrees to this arrangement.
 The short ride turns out to be a long and surprising one.

 In "You love money, don't you?"
 A wealthy, portly guest checks into a luxury hotel and displays keen interest in a young waitress.
 He offers her a proposal she can't refuse: A meeting in the lobby for $1,500.
 She will just have to dress and look completely different.

 In "The Housekeeper" Claire is waiting for the housekeeper, but surprisingly she does not come.
 Some young man comes instead and tells her that Debby is ill and that he has come to replace her.
 He shows Claire a letter and seems to know everything about the house so that Claire does not have any reason to suspect that something is wrong.

 In "Etiquette" Claire is the editor of an etiquette column of a major daily newspaper, but in her own married life she is a crude beast.
 One night, together with her husband they steal flowers from a cemetery, not wishing to arrive empty-handed at the home of a colleague.
 It emerges that one has to be much more cautious in dealing with the dead.

 In "Blind Date" Benny and Annette meet on a blind date in the romantic atmosphere of a nice café.
 Annette finds Benny so charming that she invites him to come over.
 However, when Benny stands up to leave with her, she discovers that the man who has just promised her an unforgettable evening, has a severe physical problem.
 How can she get out of this unpleasant situation?

 Late Night Stories reached an average of 42% rating despite airing late at night.
-It won praises from critics and Michael Behagen was nicknamed "The Israeli Hitchcock".
+It won praises from critics, and Michael Behagen was nicknamed "The Israeli Hitchcock".
 Michael Behagen wrote and directed the whole series of 13 episodes.
 Late Night Stories was distributed worldwide and aired in many countries.

+In 2020, he released the feature The Forest.
+The film follows a family arriving at a forest to film a series about the Baal Shem Tov, while cutting down its trees.
+Mizmor, the daughter, devastated by the ruined forest, develops a close relationship with a chopped tree, leading her parents to believe she has lost her mind.